 the walsingham guild

 The Walsingham Guild, inaugurated in May 2016, is intended to foster a greater sense of unity between St John’s and the Basilica of Our Lady of Walsingham — the National Catholic Shrine of Our Lady in England, the spiritual home and source of all devotion to Our Lady of Walsingham.
 The Guild exists to promote devotion to Our Lady of Walsingham, and to encourage pilgrimages to her shrine.
-In addition to these works, the Guild will meet regularly for Mass, a talk, and a simple soup and bread lunch.

 THE GUILD OF ST STEPHEN